k-int/folio-grails-module-demo/README.md

         }
     }

+## Demo Domain Class

+The major point of spring-boot and hibernate based apps is the ability to construct database centric processing applications. lets create a domain class to demo these capabilities and prove that our datasource config is working as expected.

+    grails create-domain-class folioResource

+This will generate grails-app/domain/folio/demo/module/FolioResource.groovy and src/test/groovy/folio/demo/module/FolioResourceSpec.groovy.
+We will fill out FolioResource as follows

+    package folio.demo.module

+    class FolioResource {

+      String tenantId
+      String title
+      String description

+      static constraints = {
+      }

+      static mapping = {
+        table 'fdm_resource'
+        id column:'fdmr_id'
+        tenantId column:'fdmr_tenant_id'
+        title column:'fdmr_title'
+        description column:'fdmr_description'
+      }
+    }

+We're overriding the default generated table and column names.
+This is a convention we might want to consider adopting as a community to make sure that modules don't clash when operating in the default schema.

 ## Integrate with global config

 We need to prove that we can interact with some shared global configuraiton.
 Update grails-app/init/folio/demo/module/BootStrap.groovy to print a message at app startup time